jmpa-io/.github/.github/pull_request_template.md

 <!--
-Thanks for creating this pull request!
+Thank you for creating this pull request!
+I'm keen to see your changes (or recommendations).

-Please make sure that the pull request is limited to one type (docs, feature, etc.) and keep it as small as possible.
-You can open multiple prs instead of opening a huge one.
 -->